mooyoul/is-webp-extended/README.md

 ### `isAnimatedWebP(input: ArrayBuffer | File)` => `Promise<boolean>`

-returns given input is WebP or not
+returns given input is Animated WebP or not

 ## Changelog